 - A company with a registered office address in Northern Ireland will be incorporated by Companies House Belfast

-Please note, however, that UK limited companies can base their operations in any, or multiple, UK jurisdictions.
+Please note, however, that UK limited companies can base their operations in any UK jurisdiction.
 It is simply the registered office address that must remain in the country of incorporation throughout a company’s existence.

 What information is stored at Companies House?